Back to Blog

 • English Exemption: Same exemption from English reading, writing, and speaking requirements

-• Civics in Native Language: Same option to take civics test in Arabic or native language
+• Civics in Native Language: Must still take the civics test, but may do so in Arabic or another native language

 Calculating Your Qualifying Years